 Not really.
 That was another designer, and a younger designer designed the Gel-Lyte V. It was lighter and had had a lighter structure.
 I developed cross training shoes after the III and helped on some mono-sock and eco-skeletal concepts.
 After this I was working on long-term development and function.

 No. I spoke to ASICS Europe.
 They said that the Gel-Lyte III had become incredibly popular a few years later.
 I thought it was unbelievable.
 I’m a crazy designer.
-Crazy people people can understand the mind of the crazy designer.
+Crazy people can understand the mind of the crazy designer.

 So a whole generation is equally crazy 25 years on.